RobloxAPI/roar/site/content/search.md

 the field, but will usually be a [string](#string), [number](#number), or [bool](#bool) component.

-### Type
+### Kind
-The `is:` selector can be used to narrow down a search to certain entity types.
+The `is:` selector can be used to narrow down a search to certain entity kinds.
-Types are case-insensitive.
+Kinds are case-insensitive.

 <dl>
 {{%selector id="is-class" text="is:class"%}}